 It is quite erroneous on the part of much of the media and certain individuals to keep repeating that the ‘monarchy is now costing the taxpayer £x or $x’.
 Apart from security it is not directly costing anything.
 It is entirely self-supporting from monies received from its traditional revenue sources.
 The monarchy actually hands over huge sums of ‘surplus’ money (roughly 85% of revenue) to the UK government from the Crown Estate.

-The simple answer is No. If the people vote at a referendum to remove the Crown from the Australian Constitution, then we have no monarchy and thus no Queen.
+The simple answer is No. If the people vote at a referendum to remove the Crown from the Australian Constitution, then we have no monarchy and thus no King.
 This is and has always been the decision of the Australian people.
-The Queen has always said that she ‘will abide by whatever decision the Australian people may make.’
+The King has always said that he ‘will abide by whatever decision the Australian people may make.’

 - Antigua and Bermuda

 - Papua New Guinea